zeniuseducation/poly-euler/README.md

 Typed Racket 3.3 seconds (even better than Haskell)
 Typed Racket 0.9 second (check >500k odds only)
 SML 36 seconds
-C as benchmark (starting from half a million and check odd only) 1,25 second
+C as benchmark (starting from half a million and check odd only) 179ms

 ##### Problem no 15